What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 No self-respecting list of what to wear on long haul flights should be without this suggestion.

-Okay, it isn’t as fashionable as the jackets above, but it comes with added bonuses.
-When you pull the hoodie over your head, it explicitly says to the flight attendant, ‘No, don’t wake me for your crappy egg breakfast,’ and acts as a free sleep mask when your seat companion has the TV on when you Just.
+Okay, it isn’t as fashionable as the jackets above, but it comes with bonuses.
+When you pull the hoodie over your head, it explicitly says to the flight attendant, ‘No, don’t wake me for your crappy egg breakfast,’ and serves as a free sleep mask when your seatmate has the TV on when you just.
 Want.
 To.
 Sleep!

-Sleep is the #1 tip I can give on how to survive a long haul flight.
+Sleep is the #1 tip I can give for surviving a long-haul flight.
 Take as much as you can get.
-This really is one of the best tips I can provide you with in regard to what the best things to wear on a long haul flight.
+This is one of the best tips I can give you on what to wear on a long-haul flight.
 Good travel outfits include a hoodie.
 It’s as simple as that.

 Hoodies I Love

 We both have these matching North Face Hoodies.
-They are very warm and roll up to make a firm pillow for your window seat.
+They are hot and roll up to make a firm pillow for your window seat.
 Score.

 Hoodie for Long Haul Flights

 This hoodie is 70% Cotton, 24% Polyester, and 6% Elastane, making it a great combination of materials for long-haul travel.
-The cute arm details also mean it’s not just a boring sweatshirt.
+The cute arm details also make it more than just a boring sweatshirt.

 If a more oversized jacket or hoodie isn’t your thing, then a kimono will be just the thing!

 Everyone wants to look fashionable while traveling, even if you’re half asleep from a long haul flight!
 In that case, this comfortable and stylish kimono is the ideal choice.
-This one is available in two different color combinations; the kimono is worn unfastened and has a longline design, making it suitable for comfort and warmth.
+This one is available in two color combinations; the kimono is worn unfastened and features a longline design, making it comfortable and warm.

 The whole look is loose-fitting and long-sleeved, made of polyester, and easy to wash.
 You could easily wear this out on the town as much as while moving from A to B!